-Blue Light Blocking Clip Ons
+Best Blue Light Blocking Clip-Ons

-Spectra479 Blue Blocking Daytime/Nighttime Clip-ons
+Spectra479 Blue Blocking Daytime/Nighttime Clip-on

-These clip ons are available in an Amber night time lens that is designed to filter out as much blue light as possible, and a day time blue light reducing clip-on to help you reduce your blue light exposure throughout the day if you work with digital devices.
+These clip ons are available in an Amber night time lens that is designed to filter out as much blue light as possible, and a daytime blue light reducing clip-on to help you reduce your blue light exposure throughout the day if you work with digital devices.

 If you do a lot of work in front of a computer, or if you’re like me and have multiple computer monitors in front of you, the amber lens is a great lens to use to help filter out as much blue light as possible.
 Especially if a lot of that work is at night, but if you don’t mind the color you are able to use it during the day as well.
 The daytime clip-on is a great one to use if the amber color is too much for you but still would like to have some blue light protection the daytime clip-on is a great option.

 This is another great option for blue light blocking clip-ons.
 This lightly tinted lens blocks out 60% blue light overall, and a thin and lightweight but durable blue light blocking clip-on for you to add to your current prescription glasses or your reading glasses.
 This clip-on comes with a lifetime breakage warranty as well as a 30-day money-back guarantee.